-Today’s latest news of the US government data breach is a prime example of why organisations must review their current, out-dated emphasis on breach prevention rather than detection.
+Today’s latest news of the US government data breach is a prime example of why organizations must review their current, out-dated emphasis on breach prevention rather than detection.

-While the breach detection alert may not have resulted in the attack being headed-off completely, importantly, it will have lessened its potential impact.
-Ideally internal systems would have also been hardened and protected from secondary attacks so that, even if network perimeter defences are breached, data would still have been secured.
+While the breach detection alert may not have resulted in the attack being headed off completely, importantly, it will have lessened its potential impact.
+Ideally, internal systems would have also been hardened and protected from secondary attacks so that, even if network perimeter defenses are breached, data would still have been secured.